SAY Detroit Family Health Clinic Logo 500

 • First Year Program

 For those who qualify, we provide services free of charge for uninsured or underinsured patients.
-If you currently have medical insurance, please click here to view a list of accepted insurance plans.
+A list of accepted insurances is available here, but please call the clinic for the most updated list of accepted insurers.

 Volunteers